eloicampagne/eloicampagne.github.io/_talks/2024-09-09-conference-2.md

 [More information here](https://sites.google.com/view/ml4sps/ml4sps)

 <div style='text-align: justify;'>
 This talk presents the use of GNN for forecasting electricity consumption.
-In particular, graph inference and explicability methods are presented, with applications on synthetic and real datasets.
+In particular, graph inference and explainability methods are presented, with applications on synthetic and real datasets.

+Materials for the presentation: [[slides](/files/CAMPAGNE_GNN_ML4SPS_ECML24.pdf)][[poster](/files/Poster ECML_final_edits.pdf]
 </div>